What Prior Authorization Means for Medicare Advantage Plans...and How It's Changing

 What’s Next for Prior Authorization in Medicare Advantage?

-Looking ahead, CMS will continue to work with insurance carriers to make prior authorization more efficient.
+CMS continues to work with insurance carriers to make prior authorization more efficient.
 For example, a policy set to take full effect in 2026 establishes time limits for carriers to make prior authorization decisions: within 72 hours for urgent needs or one week for other requests.
 If the insurer does decide to deny a request, they will need to provide specific explanations for their reasoning.

 By the beginning of 2027, Medicare Advantage carriers must set up standardized electronic tools for handling prior authorization requests.
 These applications are meant to improve communication between healthcare providers and insurers, providing easy access to lists of covered items and services as well as the documentation requirements for prior authorization reviews.
 This rule will ensure that carriers have a quick, consistent way to communicate their decisions and the reasoning behind them.